We Help You Understand the Law

-- The person who is trying to prove that the asset is “separate” has the burden of proof, and that burden is by “clear and convincing evidence.”
-This means that if there is doubt, the benefit of the doubt will be given to the community!
+- The person who is trying to prove that the asset is “separate” bears the burden of proof, and that standard remains by “clear and convincing evidence.”
+This standard is more than a mere “preponderance of the evidence” This means that if there is doubt, the benefit of the doubt will be given to the community!

 - There are complicated accounting theories and rules to govern accounts which contain both separate and community property deposits and withdrawals.
 Always do a “cost benefit analysis.”
 Is it worth taking the time and spending the money to prove the asset is “yours alone” -– or would it be cheaper to just “split it” and move on?
 If you decide that the asset is valuable enough to pursue, it’s never too early to start gathering your evidence!

-There is very little in life that you can “be sure of.”
-Don’t count on your spouse to be as reasonable as I have suggested you be regarding this analysis!!!!!!
+It remains unethical for any attorney to promise an outcome, and don’t count on your spouse to be as reasonable as I have suggested you be regarding this analysis!

-Instead, expect them to “fight to the death” over every asset!
-I’m counting on you to stay calm and clear-headed!!!!!
+Instead, expect your spouse to “fight to the death” over every asset!
+I’m counting on you to stay calm and clear-headed!